Oracle Tutorial

 SQL Error: ORA-02292: integrity constraint (OT.SYS_C0010654) violated - child record found

-Because the suppliers table (child table) has a row that references to the row which is being deleted.
+Because the suppliers table (child table) has a row that references the row which is being deleted.

 Oracle foreign key constraint syntax

-Oracle allows you to create, add, drop, disable and enable a foreign key constraint.
+Oracle allows you to create, add, drop, disable, and enable a foreign key constraint.

 Create a foreign key constraint